 Professional Communications

-Dr. Shannon N. Fanning is an Assistant Professor in the Professional Communications Department.
+Dr. Shannon N. Sarantakos is an Associate Professor in the Professional Communications Department.
 Her research interests center on visual rhetoric and data visualization in professional and technical communication settings.
-Dr. Fanning is particularly interested in the rhetorical complexity of scientific images and displays, especially as it contributes to communicating complex health information.
-Dr. Fanning's two current research projects address the visual rhetorical complexity of the images associated with the Zika virus and with Post-Partum Depression.
-The first focuses on the different and sometimes ineffective ways in which the Zika virus was visually represented to different publics during the 2015 epidemic.
-The second examines the ways in which mothers are represented in post-partum depression support groups and literature, and how these representations build upon deep-seated problematic assumptions about women and their relationships with motherhood, as well as limit hospitality and access by creating rhetorical boundaries that mothers seeking support must cross.
-Dr. Fanning also researches the way that different mental health issues and developmental disorders are portrayed via various media.
-She has published her research in Technical Communication Quarterly and POROI.
-She has also presented at her work at the Association for the Teachers of Technical Writing conference, Conference on College Composition and Communication, Council of Writing Program Administrators, as well as at several Association for the Rhetoric of Science, Technology, and Medicine preconferences.
+Dr. Sarantakos is particularly interested in the rhetorical complexity of scientific images and displays, especially as it contributes to communicating complex health information.
+She has published her research in Kairos: Rhetoric, Technology, and Pedagogy, Technical Communication Quarterly, Journal of Mother StudiesPOROI, and Journal of Technical Writing and Communication.
+She has also authored several book chapters and presented at her work at the Association for the Teachers of Technical Writing conference, Conference on College Composition and Communication, Council of Writing Program Administrators, as well as at several Association for the Rhetoric of Science, Technology, and Medicine preconferences.

 Courses Taught